abelbordonado/readme-and-templates/README.md

-# readme-and-templates
+# Readme and templates

-A repository for readmes and templates estandarization
+Within this repository, you'll find a collection of READMEs and templates designed to establish a standardized format for the READMEs across the projects we undertake.